 First, contact the creditor directly to dispute the error.
 Particularly if you still have an ongoing relationship with the creditor, they generally are willing to look into the issue.
 Second, dispute the error directly with the credit reporting agency.
 By law they are required to investigate any errors you bring to their attention and respond to you within 30 days.

 Filing a dispute with a credit bureau is much easier than it may seem, and each of the three major credit reporting agencies has a section of their website (Experian | TransUnion | Equifax) that will help you dispute an error online.

-11. Apply for new credit only if you must: As noted earlier, inquiries to your credit report will lower your score.
-Every time you apply for a credit card, line of credit, or other loan, an inquiry is made to your credit report.
+As noted earlier, inquiries to your credit report will lower your score.
+Every time you apply for a credit, the creditor in question looks at your credit score.
+The credit bureaus record this inquiry, and it dings your score.
 So to avoid these inquiries, apply for new credit only if you must.

 Improving your credit score can have many positive effects on your finances.
 The simple steps described above will help you to improve your score, and you may seem results very quickly.
 Of course, if you are recovering from a financial meltdown, it will take time.
 But with patience and sound financial management, you should see your score start to improve.